How were canals built?

 Step 5 – Finally, the canal was filled with water from local rivers and streams redirected into the canal.
 Rain and reservoirs were used to top up the water supply in canals when they got low.

-The British Canal System is a huge part of our heritage – without them, the Industrial Revolution would not have occurred.
+The British Canal System is a huge part of our heritage – without it, the Industrial Revolution would not have occurred.
 The canals have been preserved, and a holiday along the waterways is one of the best ways to experience British history.
 Speak to one of our experts here at ABC Boat Hire today.
 Alternatively, discover our full selection of canal routes we have available today.

 < Back